lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 ## _Nostoc azollae_ or _Trichormus azollae_

-_Azolla_ species form a unique symbiotic relationship with _Nostoc azollae_; the cyanobacterium resides in specialized leaf cavities of the fern.
+_Azolla_ species form a unique symbiotic relationship with _Trichormus_ azollae_; the cyanobacterium resides in specialized leaf cavities of the fern.
-The symbiosis main function, from the host-plant perspective, is that _N. azollae_ sequesters di-nitrogen gas from the air and shares this with the host.
+The symbiosis main function, from the host-plant perspective, is that T. azollae_ sequesters di-nitrogen gas from the air and shares this with the host.
-Several papers claim to have cultured _N. azollae_ on standard cyanobacterial media like BG11.
+Several papers claim to have cultured _T. azollae_ on standard cyanobacterial media like BG11.
 We have tried to do reproduce this ourselves, and have talked to scientist better equipped to do so than us.
 Yet all efforts failed.
-Additionally, I personally find that papers claiming a culturing protocol for _N. azollae_ lack proper checks.
+Additionally, I personally find that papers claiming a culturing protocol for _T. azollae_ lack proper checks.
 More often than not, these checks are a PCR for the very common nitrogenase gene, or a visual check for heterocysts common to many genera of cyanobacteria.
 I suspect these works describe cultures of other cyanobacteria.

-Like the organisation of the Nostocaceae family, the genus name of _Nostoc azollae_ is also up for debate.
+Like the organisation of the Nostocaceae family, the genus name of _T azollae_ is also up for debate.
 _N. azollae_ has undergone multiple reclassifications due to advances in molecular phylogenetics such as phylogenomics techniques.
 Traditionally, it has been referred to as _Anabaena azollae_.
 Most modern literature refers now to _Nostoc azollae_.